waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Scripted Event**: Cleffa (EGG) hatched from the Odd Egg cannot be renamed by the Name Rater.

 ## Goldenrod Underground
-- Entrance at Goldenrod City (9, 5).
+- Entrance at Goldenrod City (9, 5) and (10, 5).
-- Super Nerd at (19, 27) warns of "rough" battles downstairs.
+- Super Nerd at (19, 27) in entrance room warns of "rough" battles downstairs.
 - Haircut Brother: Younger brother appears on Fridays in Goldenrod Underground.
 Cost: ¥300.
 Increases Pokémon happiness.
 (Confirmed Turn 3752).

 # Trainer Roster